PanicStation.org

 Do not do these things

-• Don’t keep retrying the same purchase or rapidly adding/removing cards (it can look like fraud and prolong the lock).
+• Don’t keep retrying the same purchase or rapidly adding and removing cards; repeated attempts can create more checks.

-• Don’t click “support” links in unexpected texts/emails or call phone numbers from them (phishing often mimics “suspicious purchase” alerts).
+• Don’t click support links in unexpected texts or emails, and don’t call phone numbers from those messages.

-• Don’t buy gift cards/crypto or pay a “helper” to unlock your account.
+• Don’t buy gift cards, crypto, or pay a “helper” to unlock the account.

-• Don’t share one-time passcodes, recovery codes, or let anyone remote into your device “to fix it”.
+• Don’t share one-time passcodes, recovery codes, passwords, or let anyone remote into your device to fix it.

 What to do now